GreedyGame/greedygame-docs/docs/index.md

 GreedyGame help you to monetize your App with **Native Ads** that people love.
 Checkout the video below which shows one of the ideal integrations of GreedGame Ads.

-!!! warning "Warning"
-	The following documentation is for the latest versions of GreedyGame SDK version especially for <b>9.0 and above</b> and it does not support previous SDK versions.
-To follow the documentation of <b>8</b> series of the SDK go to the <a href="/releases/">Archives</a> section.

 <iframe width="640" height="400"
 src="https://www.youtube.com/embed/o5OHeQCyT4A">
 </iframe>

 !!! tip "Prerequisites"
-	To start the integration process create a Publisher account in <a target="_blank" rel="noopener noreferrer" href="https://integration.greedygame.com">GreedyGame's Integration Panel</a> and login.
+	To start the integration process create a Publisher account in <a target="_blank" rel="noopener noreferrer" href="https://publisher.greedygame.com">GreedyGame's Publisher Panel</a> and login.

 ### **Creating App ID**
 App ID is an unique identifier for your app.